rbulmer55/best-practice-lambda/docs/1-separate-handler.md

 # 1 — Separate Handler from Business Logic

-Use code architecutre patterns such as hexagonal architecutre and the concept of ports, adapters and domain use cases to distingush distinct boundaries between busines logic and tooling.
+Use code architecture patterns such as hexagonal architecture and the concept of ports, adapters and domain use cases to distinguish distinct boundaries between business logic and tooling.

 Why it matters